philipmat/discogs-xml2db/README.md

 ### Requirements

-**discogs-xml2db requires python3 (minimum 3.6)** and some python modules.
+**discogs-xml2db requires python3** and some python modules.
 Additionally, the bash shell is used for automating some tasks.

+**Note**: the minimum version _tested_ is the one that still receives security updates according to <https://endoflife.date/python>.
+It might work with earlier versions, but no guarantees.

 Importing to some databases may require additional dependencies, see the documentation for your target database below.